The Last Graduate: Reception

 Tasha Robinson of the Polygon wrote about the books "All her novels are compelling and immersive, and they all reimagine existing history and folklore in strikingly new ways.
 The Scholomance books were partly inspired by a pair of Eastern European legends about a school of magic where Satan claims the soul of the last graduate to leave."

 The book received mostly positive reviews.
 Elizabeth Tabler of the Grimdark Magazine praised the book, calling it "mind-blowing and fantastic" and that she "went clamoring for more".
 Lacy Baugher of the Culturess called it "one of the best fantasy series out there right now".

-On the other side, Kirkus Reviews pointed out that The Last Graduate doesn't recount what had happened in the first book of the series, and doesn't introduce the narrator (Galadriel, the main protagonist), and that some readers can be puzzled if they forgot it.
+Kirkus Reviews points out that The Last Graduate doesn't recount what had happened in the first book of the series, and doesn't introduce the narrator, and that readers can be puzzled if they forgot this.